22cans/CascadeRepos/README.md

         if (!useCache)
             SkipCascadeCache();

-        return _cascade.Get(id, true, cancellationToken);
+        return await _cascade.Get(id, true, cancellationToken);
     }
 }
 ```

-In this example, if you call `ProductCategoryService.GetById()` with `useCache=false`, the Cascade Repository skips the MemoryCache and Redis repositories and goes straight to DynamoDb.
-However, it will still update both repositories after retrieving the value from DynamoDb.
+In the above example, the `ProductCategoryService` class demonstrates how to use the Cascade Repository.
+It retrieves the product category by id, with an option to skip the cache.
+The key adapters and cache skipping are shown as examples of how to customize the behavior.

+Make sure to adjust the class names and types to match your application.

+That's it!
+You're now ready to use the Cascade Repository in your application.

 ## Contributing